Skip to content

 Scenarios

-• CI install (warm cache, no node_modules) — frozen lockfile, node_modules wiped, store and packument cache warm.
-The common "CI install where the cache restored cleanly" path.
+• Fresh install (warm cache) — frozen lockfile, node_modules wiped, store and packument cache warm.

-• CI install (cold cache, no node_modules) — frozen lockfile but the store, packument cache, and node_modules are all wiped.
-Worst-case CI: every tarball is re-downloaded, extracted, and hashed into the CAS.
+• Fresh install (cold cache) — frozen lockfile but the store, packument cache, and node_modules are all wiped.
+Measures registry fetch, store import, and link/materialization work from scratch.

 • npm install && npm run test (already installed) — models the developer loop after dependencies are already installed.
 Each timed run repeats the tool's normal "install if needed, then run tests" command. aube can skip the install work when its install-state file is fresh; other tools still revalidate their lockfile or install state before dispatching the script.
 The fixture's test script is a no-op node -e, so this scenario mostly measures install short-circuiting and script dispatch.